 The most common side effects of aspirin are:

-The following side effects are possible, but less common:
+The following adverse effects are possible, but less common:

-An extremely rare side effect of low-dose aspirin is hemorrhagic stroke.
+An rare side effect of low-dose aspirin is hemorrhagic stroke.

 Aspirin can help prevent and treat a range of conditions, but anyone who is taking aspirin should first speak to a doctor.
 Anyone under 16 years should not normally take aspirin, except in rare cases and under medical supervision.